1. Can you provide a brief overview of the program?

 2 credits = attendance at 8 seminars, submission of 8 reflections + end of year symposium

 4. When will the Precision Health Seminar be held?

-Seminar will be held in tandem with the precision health speakers series.
-The speaker series is currently scheduled around the noon hour for Sept 25, October 8, Nov 12, January 14, February 11, March 10, April 14, and May 21st.
+Seminar will be held in tandem with the University of Michigan Precision Health Seminars.
+The seminars are currently scheduled around the noon hour for Sept 25, Nov 11, January 14, February 11, March 10, April 14, and May 21.

 5. Do you have to take courses from each of the competencies?

-No, you do not have to take courses from each of the 6 competencies; however, you do need to complete coursework in at least 2 of 6 and make every effort to include all three domains (Discovery, Treatment, and Health) in your course work.
+No, you do not have to take courses from each of the 6 competencies; however, you do need to complete coursework in at least 2 of the 6 and make every effort to include all precision health domains (Discovery, Treatment, and Health) in your course work.